phpgoodness/phpgoodness.com/docs/pages/articles/how-to-write-a-php-extension-with-zig.md

 #endif
 ```

-As you can see, there are many C macros, which are Zig's weak (arguably) point.
+As you can see, many C macros are Zig's weak (arguably) point.

-I am internally conflicted whether I should call that a "weak" point, because
+I am internally conflicted about whether I should call that a "weak" point because
 Zig, by design, decided not to support any macros and that type of
 metaprogramming - I think rightfully so.
 On the other hand, that approach
 also makes it harder for Zig to interop with macro-heavy C libraries.